The Day the Earth Stood Still: Metaphors

 In a 1995 interview, producer Julian Blaustein explained that Joseph Breen, the film censor installed by the Motion Picture Association of America at the Twentieth Century Fox studios, balked at the portrayal of Klaatu's resurrection and limitless power.
 At the behest of the MPAA, a line was written into the script; when Helen asks Klaatu whether Gort has unlimited power over life and death, Klaatu explains that Gort has only revived him temporarily: "that power is reserved to the Almighty Spirit."
 Of the elements that he added to Klaatu's character, screenwriter Edmund North said, "It was my private little joke.
 I never discussed this angle with Blaustein or Wise because I didn't want it expressed.
 I had originally hoped that the Christ comparison would be subliminal."

 That the question even came up in an interview is proof enough that such comparisons did not remain subliminal, but they are subtle enough so that it is not immediately obvious to all viewers that those elements were intended to compare Klaatu to Jesus Christ.
 When Klaatu escapes from the hospital, he steals the clothing of a Maj.
 Carpenter.
-This as an allusion to carpentry as the profession the New Testament says Jesus learned from Joseph, his adoptive father.
+This is an allusion to carpentry as the profession the New Testament says Jesus learned from Joseph, his adoptive father.
 His previous actions are misunderstood, and he eventually is killed by military authority.
 At the end of the film, Klaatu, having been restored to life, ascends into the (night) sky.
 Other parallels include his coming to Earth with a message for all mankind, his befriending of a child, possessing wisdom and specialized scientific knowledge beyond those of any human being, and people being given a sign of his power.
 At the start of the film, one of the British radar technicians, upon observing the speed of Klaatu's spaceship, is heard to exclaim, "Holy Christmas!".